ayush-programer/tutorials/kernel-doc.md

 #define S_IXUGO		(S_IXUSR|S_IXGRP|S_IXOTH)
 ```

-You can find the rest of the definitions in `linux/uapi/stat.h` [here](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/stat.h#L29).
+You can find the rest of the definitions in `linux/uapi/stat.h` on this [link](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/stat.h).
 The list is here:

 ```c
 #define S_IRWXU 00700